brandosu/berkeley-class-site/resources.md

 {% include past-exams.md %}

+## Exam Problems by Topic
+* We apologize this section does not yet currently work for dark mode, we're looking to fix this issue soon!
+{% include resources-content.html %}

 ## Wellness Resources

 Your well-being matters, and we hope that Data 8 is _never_ a barrier to taking care of your mental and physical health.
 Below are some campus resources that may be helpful: